PapaOscar90/Web-Engineering/API_Design.md

 }
 ```

-From considering the structure of the data, several points become apparent
-1. As it stands the data does not enforce a hierarchical relationship between `airport`s, `carrier`s, `time`s, or `statistics`.
+By considering the structure of the data it is apparent the data does not enforce a hierarchical relationship between `airport`s, `carrier`s, `time`s, or `statistics`.
+This is critical to consider as it influences the choice of using query parameters or path segments to specify data.
+According to [rfc3986](https://tools.ietf.org/html/rfc3986#section-3.4), query parameters may only be used to represent non-hierarchical data.
-2. The data does not provide enough information to accurately link flight's from one carrier between two airports.

 ## Requirements
 The specification that was provided details the minimum requires for the API.